 Health Education Services Frequently Asked Questions (FAQs)

-Most after hours urgent concerns are related to sexual health and/or pregnancy.
-If a student is worried that they may be pregnant, the Pregnancy and Sexual Health dedicated cell phone is in operation from 10 a.m. – 10 p.m.
-A student may call or text (202) 870.1666 during these hours and speak to a health professional.
-Pregnancy testing kits may be available even after business hours.
-A student should call or text (202) 870.1666 to find out how to access these testing kits after business hours.
-Sexual health questions may be texted as well.
+If a student is worried that they may be pregnant, the Pregnancy & Sexual Health dedicated cell phone operates from 10:00 a.m. – 10:00 p.m. daily.
+A student may call or text this line (202-870-1666) during these hours and speak to a health professional.
+If it’s after hours, free pregnancy testing kits may still be available.
+A student should call or text the hotline for instructions on accessing these kits after hours.
+Students may text this line with sexual health questions as well.

 If a student feels unsafe, requires immediate medical care or assistance, that would constitute an after-hours emergency.
 Visit the page dedicated to immediate assistance resources on Georgetown’s Sexual misconduct website for help and information.
 Contact the DC Victim Hotline or the Washington Hospital Center for comprehensive care following a sexual assault.
 Our services page details information on crisis counseling services for sexual assault, relationship violence, and stalking.